-No new roads will be constructed as an existing farm road will be utilised to gain access to the proposed site; thus, no need to for the construct a new road.
-Please see Appendix A and Appendix B. Please see figure 2 & 3 below.
+No new roads will be constructed as an existing road (Bond Street) will be utilised to gain access to the proposed site; thus, no need to for the construct a new road.
+Please see Appendix A, Appendix B and Appendix C. Please refer to Appendices A and figure 1 below.